Philippines corporate bank account in 2024

 - The Philippines imposes no restrictions on the inflow or outflow of funds for remittances of profits, payments to third parties, capital gains, debt service and imported inputs or returns on intellectual property.

-- Overall, Healy Consultants Group PLC recommends Philippines banks as a solution for local companies doing business globally.
+- Overall, Healy Consultants Group recommends Philippines banks as a solution for local companies doing business globally.

 Key information on the Philippines banking sector

-- To support the Philippines company formation, Healy Consultants Group PLC will assist our Clients with accessing a full range of tailored Philippines corporate banking facilities comprising of i) single and multiple currency accounts ii) telephone banking iii) internet banking iv) savings and checking accounts v) debit and credit cards and vi) wealth management services.
+- To support the Philippines company formation, Healy Consultants Group will assist our Clients with accessing a full range of tailored Philippines corporate banking facilities comprising of i) single and multiple currency accounts ii) telephone banking iii) internet banking iv) savings and checking accounts v) debit and credit cards and vi) wealth management services.

 - The major local banks in Philippines include Union bank, Banco de Oro (BDO) Unibank, Metropolitan Bank and Trust, Bank of the Philippine Islands, Development Bank of the Philippines and Asia United Bank.
-Healy Consultants Group PLC recommends our Clients to work with domestic banks especially if the company plans to deal exclusively with local Clients and suppliers.
+Healy Consultants Group recommends our Clients to work with domestic banks especially if the company plans to deal exclusively with local Clients and suppliers.

-- For Clients with both Filipino and international operations, Healy Consultants Group PLC recommends opening a Philippines corporate bank account with an established international bank offering better banking services including reliable internet banking and multicurrency accounts.
+- For Clients with both Filipino and international operations, Healy Consultants Group recommends opening a Philippines corporate bank account with an established international bank offering better banking services including reliable internet banking and multicurrency accounts.
 Foreign international banks in Philippines include HSBC, Standard Chartered, Citibank, ANZ and JPMorgan Chase & Co.
 A complete list of banks operating in the country can be found on the Central Bank (Bangko Sentral Ng Pilipinas) website.

 - Our relationship with these banks simplifies the process of opening new accounts as your business grows in the Philippines and worldwide.